lsst/meas_algorithms/doc/lsst.meas.algorithms/creating-a-reference-catalog.rst

 .. note::

-    If you have an already existing converted reference catalog on disk (for example, the PS1 or Gaia DR2 catalogs that were used in gen2 butlers), you can skip the first few steps, and just :ref:`register and ingest the files <lsst.meas.algorithms-refcat-ingest>` directly, after creating a suitable filename to htm7-index astropy table file.
+    If you have an already existing converted reference catalog on disk (for example, the PS1 or Gaia DR2 catalogs that were used in gen2 butlers), you can skip the first few steps, and just :ref:`register and ingest the files <lsst.meas.algorithms-refcat-ingest>` directly, after :ref:`creating a suitable filename to htm7-index astropy lookup table <lsst.meas.algorithms-refcat-existing>`.

 .. _Gaia DR2: https://www.cosmos.esa.int/web/gaia/dr2